sapieneptus/syrenparken-2/README.md

 # Dogs

+Our dogs are extremely loving and only want to be your friend.
+They do not bite; they are just aggressive lovers.
+They want to give you all their attention; in return, they want your attention with belly rubs and pets.
+Bowser is the brown short one and Peach is the bigger long tail dog.
+They are named after the Super Mario Characters: Bowser, and Princess Peach Toadstool respectively.

 The dog food is in the left side of the Rec Room closet.
 If any of the bowls are empty between waking hours and 10p.m. or 22:00, go ahead and refill it.
 After 10 p.m./ 22:00, do not refill the water or the food bowl.
 Other than stopping feeding at 10 p.m./ 22:00, they are generally good at eating when they are hungry.
 Both dogs share their bowls and the same type of dog food.

 Both dogs are sloppy when it comes to drinking from the water bowl, so please be mindful of your step.
 On that note, before giving them water, you might want to rinse the bowl to remove any excess saliva.
 Both water bowls can remove the bowl portion from the base to for easy access.